-IMF withdrew from 2 investments during 2012.
+IMF withdrew from two investments during 2013 (2012: two cases).
 IMF continues to provide the ASX with a summary of the cases funded by IMF in which IMF's potential fee is greater than \$500,000 per case (IMF's Investment Portfolio Report).
 This Schedule is updated every three months.
 IMF also provides case updates on its website: www.imf.com.au.